shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - Create a route table for the transit gateway and add a route that allows traffic between VPC A and VPC B's CIDR blocks.
 Associate this route table with VPC A and VPC B attachments.
     - if we have 5 VPC then we can use **transit gateway** to interconnect the VPC
-4. **AWS Global Accelerator**
+3. **AWS Global Accelerator**
+   1. What is the difference between CloudFront and Global Accelerator?
+      1. CloudFront uses Edge Locations to cache content while Global Accelerator uses Edge Locations to find an optimal pathway to the nearest regional endpoint.
+CloudFront is designed to handle HTTP protocol meanwhile Global Accelerator is best used for both HTTP and non-HTTP protocols such as TCP and UDP.
-    - You are designing the architecture for a global **SaaS application** that will be deployed in the AWS cloud across multiple regions.
+      2. ex :- You are designing the architecture for a global **SaaS application** that will be deployed in the AWS cloud across multiple regions.
 The application needs to provide fast, reliable access for users across the globe.
 You want to improve performance and availability for users **by routing traffic through the AWS global network**.
-5. **Cross-region replication**
+4. **Cross-region replication**
     - copies objects between S3 buckets in different regions
-6.
+5.
     - **CloudFront**
     -  Enable accelerated, reliable and secure content delivery for Amazon S3 buckets, Application Load Balancers, Amazon API Gateway APIs, and more in 5 minutes or less. used for caching content at the edge
+6. PrivateLink - a private network connection between VPCs and AWS services.
+7. Direct Connect -  is a dedicated, private connection between on-premises infrastructure and an AWS Location.

-7. **Amazon Direct Connect**:
+8. **Amazon Direct Connect**:
 - Move GB/s of data to the cloud, over a private secure network - from its on-premises data center to AWS

-7. **Amazon Snowball**
+9. **Amazon Snowball**
     - migrate 50 **Terabytes** of data from on-premises data centers to Amazon S3.
     - AWS Snowball is available in two device types.
         - **Snowball Edge Compute Optimized** - with more computing capabilities, suited for higher performance workloads
         - **Snowball Edge - Storage Optimized** with more storage, which is suited for large-scale data migrations and capacity-oriented workloads.
-8. **AMAZON Snowmobile**
+10. **AMAZON Snowmobile**
      - To migrate large datasets of 10 Petabyte or more in a single location
      - Ship the - data to AWS using Snowmobile to transfer the data offline.

      - How should I choose between Snowmobile and Snowball?
 To migrate large datasets of 10 **Petabyte** or more in a single location, you should use Snowmobile.
      - For datasets less than 10 **Petabyte** or distributed in multiple locations, you should use Snowball.

-9. **AWS Snowcone**
+11. **AWS Snowcone**
      - is a portable, rugged, and secure device for edge computing and data transfer.
 You can use a Snowcone device to collect, process, and move data to the AWS Cloud, either offline by shipping the device to AWS, or online by using **AWS DataSync**.
-10. **AWS AppSync** enables developers to connect their applications and services to data and events with secure, serverless and **high-performing GraphQL and Pub/Sub APIs.** You can do the following with AWS AppSync: Access data from one or more data sources from a single GraphQL API endpoint.
+12. **AWS AppSync** enables developers to connect their applications and services to data and events with secure, serverless and **high-performing GraphQL and Pub/Sub APIs.** You can do the following with AWS AppSync: Access data from one or more data sources from a single GraphQL API endpoint.

-11. **Amazon DataSync**
+13. **Amazon DataSync**
      - Move large amount of data between **on-premises and S3**, EFS, FSx for Windows and **aws to aws**.
      - migrate 10 TB of data from an on-premises NAS device to Amazon S3.
 The data transfer needs to start - immediately and complete within 12 hours.
 Your on-premises network has a 1 Gbps connection to AWS.

-12. **Transfer Acceleration**
+14. **Transfer Acceleration**
     - a media company that frequently transfers large video files between an on-premises data center and Amazon S3.
 The company would like to accelerate these transfers to improve efficiency.
     - uses the AWS global network and edge locations to accelerate uploads to and downloads from an S3 bucket over long distances.
 This would help accelerate transfers between the on-premises data center and S3
-13. **Virtual private gateway**.
+15. **Virtual private gateway**.
     - Explanation: A virtual private gateway enables communication between a VPC and an on-premises network over an IPsec VPN tunnel.
 It supports overlapping IP address ranges and meets the requirements stated in the scenario.
-14. **NAT gateway**
+16. **NAT gateway**
     - Instances in the private subnet can access the internet by using a NAT gateway.
     - The NAT gateway will perform source **NAT and translate the private IP** to a public IP when traffic goes to the internet

-15. **Internet gateway**
+17. **Internet gateway**
     - Attaching an internet gateway to the VPC allows resources in the VPC such as instances in private subnets to connect to the internet by routing their traffic through a NAT gateway.
 This allows private resources internet access while keeping them private.

-16. **VPC peering**
+18. **VPC peering**
     - requirement : You have two VPCs, VPC A (10.0.0.0/16) in us-east-1 and VPC B (10.1.0.0/16) in us-west-2.
 You need to allow resources in VPC A to communicate with resources in VPC B.
     - VPC peering allows resources in two VPCs, even in different regions, to communicate with each other as if they are within the same network.
 A VPC peering connection needs to be created between the VPCs and routes configured to route traffic between them.
 This allows resources in VPC A to communicate with resources in VPC B.
-17. **SQS**
+19. **SQS**
     - The messages need to be processed asynchronously and out of order.
 Your application needs to **ensure no messages are lost.**
     - Amazon SQS provides a message queue service that enables asynchronous message processing.
 It supports out-of-order